-10.8 The proposal would introduce an additional large scale building to the campus which would be seen both at close quarters and at a distance.
+- The proposal would introduce an additional large scale building to the campus which would be seen both at close quarters and at a distance.
 This includes views from within the campus, Firth Street and Huddersfield Ringroad.
-The development would therefore have the potential to impact

-- significantly on the visual amenity of the area, both during the day and at night when artificially illuminated.
-However, this needs to be considered in the context of other development in the area. - 10.9 The University campus hosts building of various architectural designs.
-This includes re-purposed traditional buildings and purpose built education building.
+The development would therefore have the potential to impact significantly on the visual amenity of the area, both during the day and at night when artificially illuminated.
+However, this needs to be considered in the context of other development in the area. - 10.10 The University campus hosts buildings of various architectural designs.
+This includes re-purposed traditional buildings and purpose built education buildings.
 The mixture of historic and contemporary designs reflects the evolution of the campus over many decades.
 Furthermore the scale and massing of the buildings vary through the campus.
-It is considered that the Barbra Hepworth Building's scale would be in keeping with existing development on the campus, including the adjacent Canalside East and West buildings, the Oastler Building and the Central Services Building. - 10.10 Considering the design of the above named buildings, each is unique in appearance and architectural form while suitably harmonising with one another and the overall character of the university.
+It is considered that the Barbra Hepworth Building's scale would be in keeping with existing development on the campus, including the adjacent Canalside East and West buildings, the Oastler Building and the Central Services Building. - 10.11 Considering the design of the above named buildings, each is unique in appearance and architectural form while suitably harmonising with one another and the overall character of the university.
 Assessing the Barbara Hepworth Building's design, the contemporary style and strong architectural image are considered to harmonise well with the other large buildings of the university.
 Likewise the mixture of materials is considered appropriate, with the stone base providing a traditional grounding to the building while the cladding provides a lightweight modern element.
 Notwithstanding this, if minded to approve, a condition will be sought requiring samples of the material to be provided for review.
 Regarding the glazing screen, the submitted design and access statement describes it as a 'textiles design' through a digital means to create an architectural 'veil'.
+This is considered to provide architectural interest of the building, in keeping with other feature pieces on other university buildings.

-While its use in principle is supported, the case officer is seeking further details to ensure that the glazing's transparency is maintained. - 10.11 Landscaping works are proposed to the site's east, connecting the building's level 0 to the lower University Street and canal side.
-Through both hard and soft landscaping the level change is to be accomplished through terraces spaces and stairs, which will be used as both a connection route and a social space.
-The proposed arrangement is considered an acceptable response to the site's level change and will provide a suitable social area overlooking the canal.
-From a design perspective the removal of the site's existing trees and the proposed trees and planting are considered appropriate.
-Further details are being sought in regards to landscaping and connections to the building's east. - 10.12 Subject to the details outlined, in principle officers considered that the development complies with Policies D2, BE1, BE2 and BE11 of the UDP, PLP24, PLP32 and PLP35 of the PDLP and Chapter 7 of the NPPF.
+- 10.12 Landscaping works are proposed to the site's east, connecting the building's level 0 to the lower University Street and Huddersfield Broad Canal.
+Through both hard and soft landscaping the level change is to be accomplished by terraced spaces and stairs, alongside accessible ramped routes.
+The tiers are to be used as both a connection route and a social space.
+The proposed arrangement is considered an acceptable response to the site's level change and will provide a high quality social space overlooking the canal and neighbouring listed buildings, Canalside East and West.
+From a design perspective the removal of several of the site's current trees, and the proposed replacement trees and planting, are considered appropriate. - 10.13 In summary, subject to the above detailed conditions, officers are supportive of the proposed design.
+It is considered that the development complies with Policies D2, NE9, BE1, BE2 and BE11 of the UDP, PLP24 and PLP32 of the PDLP and Chapter 7 of the NPPF.